In the U.S., there are airport lounges … and then there are Amex Centurion Lounges. It's really that simple.

 But all Centurion Lounges offer complimentary drinks and food, Wi-Fi, private workspaces, and comfortable furniture to unwind before your flight.
 And in nearly every regard, it's all a step above what you'll get in standard airport lounges – at least in the U.S.

-Much of the cuisine is designed by James Beard award-winning chefs with a local connection to the city you’re in.
+Much of the cuisine is designed by James Beard award-winning chefs with a local connection to the city you're in.
 Food is served buffet-style, with different selections during breakfast, lunchtime, and dinner.
 Some lounges – like the Philadelphia (PHL) Centurion Lounge – are known for their top-notch food.
-But in general, you can usually count on a tasty meal – not just finger food.
+But in general, you can usually count on a tasty meal – not just finger food or cold snacks.

 The same is true for cocktail lists, as Amex works with some of the nation's top mixologists to curate the selections.
 For example, check out this outstanding cocktail list from the Las Vegas (LAS) Centurion Lounge.